honnibal/spacy-pretrain-polyaxon/README.md

 and has only 2000 rows in the hash embeddings table.
 Weights for the serialized model are only 3.2 MB.

-Here's how pretraining affects parser accuracy on different sized subsets of the training data.
+Here's how pretraining affects parser unlabelled accuracy on different sized subsets of the training data.

 | #Docs | #Words | Baseline | Pretrain |